 I knew I had done something wrong.”

 “I have no instinct for power, no hunger for it either.

 It isn’t royal power I want, but its advantages.”

 “a Maeonian girl, / Who, she had heard, was boasting of her talent, / Calling it better even than Minerva’s / In spinning and weaving wool.”

 Identify the author.

-Who is this girl?
-What happens to her, and why?
+Who is this girl, and what happens to her?

 Name the character speaking and the author.

 How has this character’s cleverness brought about his or her own suffering?

 “My guess is that … it was designed for clerical ears, for ecclesiastes, probably celibates who were in no great danger of having their morals ruined by it, but who were intellectually alert and might appreciate a scholastic joke,” says E. Talbot Donaldson, concerning a “work that has generally been treated … not as literature, but as history or sociology….”